pavanpreet-gandhi/interpretable-sla/README.md

 ## Overview

 This project develops an interpretable approach to automatic spoken language assessment using question-based features extracted from speech Large Language Models (LLMs).
 Rather than relying on black-box representations from self-supervised models or speech LLMs, we leverage speech LLMs to answer predefined questions about spoken responses.
+These answers produce a more interpretable feature set that achieves competitive performance with far fewer features.

 The overall methodology is illustrated below:

 ![Overall Method Schematic](report/images/overall_method_schematic.png)

-Speech LLM answers to these questions produce a smaller, more interpretable feature set that achieves competitive performance on spoken language assessment tasks.

 ## Repository Structure